 © 2021 by RJ Dawson.
 All Rights Reserved.

 Unless otherwise noted all Scriptures are taken from the New American Standard Bible, © 1960, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995 by The Lockman Foundation.
 Used by permission

-IMPORTANT NOTE: The actual anniversary date for the Lord’s resurrection is today, Tuesday, March 30.
+IMPORTANT NOTE: The actual anniversary date for the Lord’s resurrection this year is Tuesday, March 30.
 This date is Nisan 17 on the Hebrew calendar.
-It is the day of First Fruits and the third day of the Feast of Unleavened Bread.
+Nisan 17 is the day of First Fruits and the THIRD day of the Feast of Unleavened Bread.